 In Modern English spelling, the consonant cluster <mb>, when found final in a word, is considered to be unpronounceable.
 In that case, the last letter in the word is unpronounced.
 This explains why we don’t pronounce the final <b> in crumb, dumb, lamb, tomb, bomb, and thumb, yet we DO pronounce that <b> in related words like thimble, crumble, bombard, and rhombus.

 The word debt has a very interesting story to tell.
 It’s etymological journey begins in Latin with debitum “thing owed.”
 Its spelling changed for a while because of a French influence (dette, dete).
 Sometime after c.1400, the <b> was restored.
-So once again, this unpronounced letter marks a connection to this word’s root.
-It is interesting to note that the <b> IS pronounced in the related word debit where we see the two letters separated by a vowel.
+So once again, this unpronounced grapheme marks a connection to this word’s root.
+It is interesting to note that the <b> IS pronounced in the related word debit where we see the two graphemes separated by a vowel.

 Next up is ascend.
 This word is from Latin ascendere “to climb up, mount.”
 The <c> would have been pronounced /k/ in Latin.
 When we compare it to descend, we can hypothesize that the base element is <scend>.
 The prefix is an assimilated form of <ad-> “to, near, at”.
 The Etymonline entry for this prefix states that the <ad-> is simplified to <a-> before an <sc>.
 That gives us information about the word’s structure, but not the pronunciation (or lack thereof) of the <c>.